CrissyHoo/CS231n_notes/README.md

 # CS231n_notes
-the notes when watching CS231n
+the notes when learning CS231n